acrylplatform/acryl-documentation/en/blockchain/waves-protocol/sponsored-fee.md

 ### Fees

 #### Fee for Sponsored Fee Transaction
-A fee for a sponsor is payable in WAVES only.
-The fee for this transaction is fixed and equal to 1.0 WAVES.
+A fee for a sponsor is payable in ACRYL only.
+The fee for this transaction is fixed and equal to 1.0 ACRYL.

-#### Fee for miner in WAVES
+#### Fee for miner in ACRYL
-The total **miner's fee in WAVES for transactions** with a fee in sponsored assets can be compute by this formula:
+The total **miner's fee in ACRYL for transactions** with a fee in sponsored assets can be compute by this formula:
 ```
-    feeInWaves = assetFee * feeUnit / sponsorship
+    feeInAcryl = assetFee * feeUnit / sponsorship
 ```
 where:
 * `assetFee` - a fee in asset from transaction
 * `feeUnit` - for sponsorship is equal to 100000
 * `sponsorship` - the `minSponsoredAssetFee` value from Sponsored Fee Transaction for this asset

-But the total **block fee** for the block with sponsored transactions can be computed as the sum of transactions which have **only the fee in WAVES**.
+But the total **block fee** for the block with sponsored transactions can be computed as the sum of transactions which have **only the fee in ACRYL**.
 For example, if we have the block with only sponsored transactions, a fee for this block will be equal to 0.

 ### API